vrodrille/DSMRWeb/README.md

 * [Rails Internationalization (I18n) API](https://guides.rubyonrails.org/i18n.html).
 This gem was used to translate the error messages returned in the API calls in the context of the creation or update of a sensor in the App.
 * [Mysql2](https://github.com/brianmario/mysql2).
 This gem was used to implement a MySQL database on the Ruby on Rails backend.
 * [Ruby-mqtt](https://github.com/njh/ruby-mqtt).
 This gem implements an MQTT client for Ruby, it was used to enable the communication between the server and the MQTT broker [Mosquitto](https://mosquitto.org/).
+* [Rubyzip](https://github.com/rubyzip/rubyzip).
+This gem was used to stream zip files for their download.

 As for React the only React library used in this project is [Wouter](https://github.com/molefrog/wouter), used for the routing between React components.